 Marriage and Family Therapists help individuals, couples, families and children explore and resolve problems in a safe, supportive environment.
 We are dedicated to the advancement of marriage, family, child and individual psychotherapy as an art, a science, and a mental health profession.
 California Association of Marriage and Family Therapists (CAMFT) establishes and helps maintain high standards of professional ethics and practice for its members.
 It supports continuing professional education and has an active legislative program designed to benefit both the profession and the consumer.
-CAMFT membership includes professionals in allied fields as well as students and interns pursuing licensure.
+CAMFT membership includes professionals in allied fields as well as students and associates pursuing licensure.
 Central Coast Chapter of CAMFT (CCC-CAMFT) represents marriage and family therapists in San Luis Obispo County and surrounding areas.

 To our CCC-CAMFT Community,